All about the working holiday in Latvia!

 The WHV allows holders to stay up to one year in Latvia.

-Exception: Canadian citizens can apply for a second year but must take a break in between stays.
+Exception: Canadian citizens can apply for a second year under a different category than Working Holiday, but must take a break in between the stays.

 No, you cannot bring dependents on your WHV to Latvia.
-Your spouse/partner must apply for their own WHV, if they are eligible.
+Your spouse/partner must obtain their own visa.

 We are a team of current and former working holiday makers dedicated to providing free information and resources about the working holiday, to Latvia and other destinations.
 Read our helpful articles, leave comments if you have questions, and check out our special deals.